Getting Started with your KeyMaster Keyboard

 - Compliment Keyboarding Software - As students complete lessons in their keyboarding software, ask them to follow the learning platform by blacking out new keys as they are being taught.
 Over time, the entire keyboard will become blacked out as all keys have been taught, practiced, and mastered.

-- Everyday Keyboard Use - Don't forget that Learning Lights keyboard is meant to be used for both keyboarding instruction and everyday use by leaving lights on and keys visible during every day computer tasks.
+- Everyday Keyboard Use - Take advantage of the keyboard’s versatility by leaving lights on and keys visible during every day computer tasks and lights off during keyboard instruction.

-For best "lights on" visibility, the Learning Lights Keyboard should be placed at elbow height, one hand span in front of the body.
+For best "lights on" visibility, the Learning Lights Keyboard should be placed at elbow height, one hand span in front of the body, with keyboard kickstand extended.
 This is the optimal height and distance for key visibility and proper keyboarding technique.

 Avoid placing keyboards in areas with direct sunlight.
 This may slightly reduce the black out appearance of the keyboard in "lights off" mode.